PerfectFit-project/virtual-coach-db/README.md

 #### Papers

 Johnson, Adrienne L., Tanya R. Schlam, Timothy B. Baker, and Megan E. Piper.
-“Understanding What Changes Adults in a Smoking Cessation Study Believe They Need to Make to Quit Smoking: A Qualitative Analysis of Pre- and Post-Quit Perceptions.”
+"Understanding What Changes Adults in a Smoking Cessation Study Believe They Need to Make to Quit Smoking: A Qualitative Analysis of Pre- and Post-Quit Perceptions."
 Psychology of Addictive Behaviors, June 23, 2022. https://doi.org/10.1037/adb0000856.

 Knowles, Ruth Dailey.
 Positive Self-Talk.
 AJN, American Journal of Nursing 81(3):p 535, March 1981.